Changes to distribution of command line

 Under the Comparison SDK license, you are allowed to distribute up to 10 copies of the command line version of SQL Compare with your own custom application.

 If you are distributing the command line version to use with your own custom application (or you were previously distributing the command line), please contact our Sales team for assistance.
-You can then obtain the DLM Automation license that is required to run the distributed command line version of SQL Compare.
+You can then obtain the new DLM Automation Suite that is required to run the distributed command line version of SQL Compare.

 Does that mean my Professional version of SQL Compare will no longer allow me to use the command line?